Davidyz/inlayhint-filler.nvim/README.md

 buffer.
-In Python, this is useful when you want to insert the type annotation from the language server into the code, or you want to turn an unnamed argument (`f(10)`) into a named argument (`f(x=10)`) (_particularly useful when working with functions that takes dozens of arguments_).
+In Python, this is useful when you want to insert the type annotation from the language server into the code, or you want to turn an unnamed argument (`f(10)`) into a named argument (`f(x=10)`). _This is particularly useful when working with functions that takes dozens of arguments_.

 ## Installation

-This plugin is developed and tested on the latest stable release of neovim.
+> This plugin is developed and tested on the latest stable release of neovim.

 Use your favourite plugin manager.
 ```lua